lukhas/munin-jstat/README.md

-this is munin-plugin for Java GC stats.
+this is munin-plugin for Java GC stats, modified to run on lichess instances.

 plugin call jps and jstat. - http://docs.oracle.com/javase/7/docs/technotes/tools/share/jstat.html

-tested on JDK1.7 and CentOS 6.1
+tested on JDK1.8 and recent (2014+) Ubuntus.

 # 1.Install